Ipoh

-Originally a village, Ipoh began to grow rapidly in the 1880s after huge deposits of tin were discovered within its vicinity.
-By 1895, it was the second largest town within the Federated Malay States, which also consisted of Selangor, Negeri Sembilan and Pahang.
-Ipoh was declared a city in 1988.
-However, following the depletion of its tin deposits and the collapse of tin prices in the 1970s, the city suffered decades of decline and neglect.

 In recent years, Ipoh's popularity as an international tourist destination has been significantly boosted by efforts to conserve its British colonial-era architecture.
-The city is also well known for its cuisine and natural attractions, such as its limestone hills and caves within which Buddhist temples were built.
-In addition, Ipoh has managed to maintain its reputation as one of the cleanest cities in Malaysia and Asia in general.
+The city is also well known for its cuisine and natural attractions including limestone hills and caves within which Buddhist temples were built.

 Ipoh's location between Kuala Lumpur and George Town has made it a major land transportation hub within West Malaysia, with both the Malayan Railway's West Coast Line and the North-South Expressway cutting through the city.
-Aside from the land transportation links, Ipoh is also served by the Sultan Azlan Shah Airport.
+Aside land transportation, Ipoh is served by the Sultan Azlan Shah Airport.

 Etymology

-The name Ipoh is derived from a local tree, pohon epu, now more commonly known as pokok ipoh.
-The sap of this plant is poisonous and was used by local indigenous people mixed with Strychnos latex to coat the tips of their blowpipe darts for hunting.
+The name Ipoh is derived from the Malay name of Antiaris toxicaria (pokok ipoh) which grows locally.
+The sap of this plant, which is poisonous, was mixed with Strychnos latex by Aslians to coat the tips of their blowpipe darts for hunting.